 Hanoi fun guide, beds to silk

-Getting value at Hanoi business hotels and a guide to Vietnamese art galleries, silk, the best in Hanoi shopping, and some saucy nightlife.
+Getting value at Hanoi business hotels and a guide to Vietnamese art galleries, silk, shopping, and some saucy nightlife in a thousand-year-old city.

 Hanoi guide to just about everything

-Fortunately, it's easy to ignore all this creeping modernity to plunge, inelegantly and bug-eyed, into the familiar mayhem of stampeding cycles, mopeds and persistent postcard vendors.
-Now THAT’s Hanoi.
-The city sports a fresh lick of paint and diligent whitewashing is nowhere more evident than in the spatters on the pavements and on parked bicycles.
-It is a city of art, cycles, lakes, pedestrians, and gleaming Hanoi business hotels, some with excellent conference and meeting venues.
+With the anniversary celebrations done, the city sported a fresh lick of paint and diligent whitewashing was nowhere more evident than in the spatters on the pavements and on parked bicycles.
+It is a city of art, cycles, lakes, pedestrians, and gleaming Hanoi business hotels, some with excellent conference and meeting venues for MICE, exhibitions and trade shows.

 Hanoi exudes a laid back old world charm and the traffic, though plentiful, moves along at a leisurely pace.
 Instant string quartets materialise in hotel lobbies.
 People walk, couples promenade around the numerous lakes.
+Everyone takes time to sip coffee, often at one of the many excellent Highlands Coffee spots around town.
 Everyone is friendly, polite, and diligent.
 Some years back, I walked into a government-run hotel and asked to see the place.
 The receptionist beamed, took out a large bunch of keys, and we proceeded to do just that - floor by floor, room by room, cupboard by cupboard, inch by inch.
 She was thorough.
 A broad smile and a fresh key greeted me every time I said, "Well that does it."
-So on with our Hanoi guide.
+So on with our Hanoi fun guide.

 At length one of the celebrants rose and took my order.
 This is quintessential Hanoi, an egalitarian, easy-going, Sort-Of-Communist-But-Unblushingly-Capitalist city.
 Here, in a splendid reversal of the “chef's table” where guests dine in a five-star hotel kitchen amidst gleaming pots and pans, the chefs dine with the guests.
 I picked up the buffet flier.
 It read, “Showcase of chef’s talent and enthusiasm of staff”.
 It was exactly as advertised.